menu

 Руй Матуш

 Rui Matos was born in 1959.
-From 1980 to 1987 he studied the art of sculptor in Lisbon, where he soon became the best and most promising student.
-It was evident as early as beginning of 90s that Matos is a new revelation in art.
-Nowadays his works can be found in Portugal and across Europe.
-In 2022 a huge retrospective of his works was organized in Tavira, including two of his main creations “The Sequences of Days” and “Heavy Silences”; and in Lisbon that consisted of 34 works, each corresponding to one year of his creative life.
+From 1980 to 1987 he studied sculpture in Lisbon, where he soon became the best and the most promising student.
+It was evident as early as the beginning of 1990s that Matos was a new revelation in art.
+Nowadays his works can be found in prestigious museums and collections in Portugal and across Europe.
+In 2022 his solo exhibition was organized in Tavira, featuring two of his main artworks, “The Sequences of Days” and “Heavy Silences”; the same year, Rui Matos’ retrospective was held at the National Society of Fine Arts in Lisbon which showed 34 works, each corresponding to one year of his creative life.

 A sculptor both works with reality and creates his own reality at the same time.
 Rui Matos states: “Each sculpture is the creation of a new being, the memories of which returned to me as a result of the transformation of memory.”
 Thus, through the prism of these transformations we contemplate the artist’s imaginary worlds and his “archetypal” memory of the distant past.